Introduction to MINDFULNESS and MEDITATION

 One of the first yoga sutras says, "Yogas citta vrtti nirodha": Yoga is the stilling of the fluctuations of the mind.
 Our brain, or mind, is a powerful tool of perception, creativity, problem solving, and identification.
 However, the nature of the mind is to think, plan, analyze, and compartmentalize, and it tends to work on overdrive.
 If we can see the brain for what it is, an advanced instrument to use as we need it, and rest when we don't need it, we can broaden our sense of self to beyond the workings of our mind, and begin to notice the interconnectivity of our being with the entire cosmos.
 By practicing awareness of our thoughts, or mindfulness, we can access moments of peace and stillness unavailable to us when our mind is constantly racing.
 Mindfulness practices bring us to focus on what we are doing and thinking, and gradually through these practices, we begin to notice we have more control over our powerful brain, rather than letting it control us.
 We realize that what we think determines the reality we experience, and notice that by directing our minds to thoughts of peace, joy, and gratitude, we begin to truly live the experience of peace, joy, and gratitude.

 There are as many ways to practice mindfulness as there are people alive on the planet.
-The following are a few powerful practices that have worked for me.
+The following are some of the most powerful practices that have worked for me.
 I encourage you to explore beyond the practices outlined here.
 Some of these can be practiced anywhere: in the car, waiting in line, brushing your teeth, etc, while some are more suited to a traditional seated meditation posture.
-Focused breathing is another way to practice mindfulness.
-The breathing practices in the Pranayama chapter before this one are all also mindfulness practices.
-Mantra repetition is another way to practice; the following chapter offers many powerful mantra practices.
+Focused breathing (pranayama) is another way to practice mindfulness, and in following modules I will continue to introduce more pranayama techniques.
+Mantra repetition is another way to practice; a following module will offer many powerful mantra practices.
 As we are learning in the Yoga Sutras and the Baghavad Gita, the practices of quieting the mind and regulating our energy are to lead the mind to a state of such peace and clarity that we actually expand our conscious from our individual mind/body to a sense of vastness, the union of our small selves to our higher Self.

 "One must elevate, not degrade, oneself